Hello, welcome to Zhiwen's website!

-Steve is a researcher at the Center for Family and Population Research, National University of Singapore (NUS).
-Previously, he received his training in empirical economic research and dynamic programing at NUS Business School.
+Zhiwen is PhD student at Department of Economics, University of Pittsburgh.
+Previously, he worked as a researcher assistant at the Center for Family and Population Research, National University of Singapore.
+He received a Master by Research degree at NUS Business School.

 Health Economics (Economics of risky health behaviors)